ufosc/Jukebox-Frontend/README.md

 git push -u origin feature/auth-setup
 ```

-Once you push the code up to GitHub, let an admin know so they can merge it into the main branch.
-Alternatively, create a pull request in GitHub to submit a request to merge your branch into the main repo.
+If you made a fork of the repository, go to your forked repo and you should see a banner that says the branch is ahead/behind of the original repo.
+On the right side of the banner you should see a button that says `Contribute`, click that button and click `Open Pull Request`.

+If you are working on the main repo, create a pull request with your new feature branch.

 If you have any troubles authenticating with GitHub, read this Wiki: <https://github.com/ufosc/Jukebox-Frontend/wiki/Authenticating-with-GitHub-in-the-Command-Line>